 Last but not least, Alicia Spinnet – most beautiful psycho you will ever meet in your life.
 The bint is stunning.
 Seriously, she's like celebrity levels of gorgeous, but she's also the weirdest person I know.
 And bluntest.
 And rudest.
 And most obnoxious.
 And most unintentionally hilarious.
 You either love her or you hate her: if she's against you, you hate her, if she's on your side, you will never laugh harder or live brighter or be more fiercely defended.
 We actually couldn't stand each other at first, and it was through Angelina that we finally decided to set aside our prejudices and get to know each other.
 Thank God, because ever since then, we've been inseparable, and I really can't imagine life without Alicia around to make it mental.

 I closed my eyes and groaned, wishing that I could stay under the steady stream of scalding water forever instead of facing the frigid air awaiting me.
 "Yeah, so leave."

-With a wistful sigh, I reached back and shut off the showerhead, grabbing a ratty towel from a nearby hook and wrapping it around my dripping frame.
-My skin instantly erupted in goosebumps as the cold air of the locker room brushed over it, hastening my pace as I threw on some clothes.
+I made sure to take my sweet time before finally reaching back and shutting off the showerhead, grabbing a ratty towel from a nearby hook, and wrapping it around my dripping frame.
+My skin instantly erupted in goosebumps as the cold air of the locker room brushed over it, and it hastened my pace as I threw on some clothes.

 "About time," Wood drawled as I waltzed out of the doorway, wringing my dark waves and shooting him a dismissive look.
 He was leaning against the wooden goalpost, arms crossed and brows arched.
-His face was thrust in shadow from the dimming sky, darkness pooling in the hollows created by his sharp cheekbones, and my lips twitched in annoyance at the inadvertent elegance of it all.
+His face was thrust in shadow from the dimming sky, darkness pooling in the hollows below his cheekbones, and my lips twitched in annoyance at the inadvertent elegance of it all.